-BMR 1960 x 1.55 (Moderately active) = 3038
+BMR 1723 x 1.55 (Moderately active) = 2,670

-Daily Calorie Surplus
+The Daily Calorie Surplus

-If you’re a ‘hard gainer’ then you must make sure your daily calorie surplus is closer to 400 – 500 every day.
-This is an ideal surplus of calories big enough to build muscle yet small enough to avoid excessive gains in unnecessary fat.
+If you’re a very skinny ‘hard gainer’ then you must make sure your daily calorie surplus is closer to 400 – 500 every day.
+This is an ideal surplus of calories, big enough to build muscle yet small enough to avoid excessive gains in unnecessary fat.

 Most people struggle to put on muscle because they fail to consume an adequate calorie surplus.
-You don’t need to be bang on accurate to the calorie, but taking the time to get a good estimate of your numbers will ensure you’re eating more calories than you burn, creating an enviroment where muscles can grow at an optimum rate.
+You don’t need to be bang on accurate to the calorie here, but taking the time to get a good estimate of your numbers will ensure you’re eating more calories than you burn, creating an environment where muscles can grow at an optimum rate.

 Make sure that your calories come from healthy whole foods in a ratio of 50% complex carbs, 30% lean proteins and 20% healthy fats.